R3 – Research, Reviews, Recommendations

 Changes you can make today

-Check your current kids' vitamins for third-party testing seals (USP, NSF, ConsumerLab).
+Check your current kids' vitamins for third-party verification seals (USP, NSF, ConsumerLab).
 No seal?
 Consider switching.

 Replace one processed snack with whole fruit or vegetable sticks.
 No product needed—just actual food.